i-burakozgen/ottomanAI/README.md

 👉 Netlify: https://dynamic-sorbet-9e018e.netlify.app/

 Stay tuned for updates as we roll out the full site with both frontend and backend functionalities!

-This enhanced explanation goes deeper into your project’s features and workflow, while also using headers, lists, and structure to make it visually appealing.